-One of our most distinguished alumni, Dave Brubeck ’42, put Pacific on the map with his excellence in jazz, and we continue this tradition.
+One of our most distinguished alumni, Dave Brubeck ’42, put University of the Pacific on the map with his excellence in jazz, and we continue this tradition.
 With coursework in improvisation, theory and applied performance, Jazz Studies will provide you with real-life skills needed for a career in jazz.

 Students have the flexibility to study independently with any jazz faculty providing a breadth and diversity of musical exposure.
 World-class jazz musicians serve as our artists-in-residence on regular basis.

 Our program has been well-represented and awarded at festivals and competitions on the west coast.
 Students also perform for local schools and events, and at our off-campus Take 5 Jazz Club.

 If you want to focus on a career in jazz performance.
 You will learn skills needed for work in recording studios, on cruise ships, in armed forces ensembles, or as a leader/sideman in a live band.
 This track may lead to a graduate degree.